dewynl/msc-ai-capstone-project/docs/dissertation.md

 Studies on educational content structuring demonstrate that successful automated syllabus generation must incorporate understanding of temporal progression (weekly schedules), resource allocation (reading assignments and materials), and assessment planning (project timelines and grading schemes).
 This research provides crucial insights for developing neural architectures capable of generating comprehensive, institutionally compliant syllabi that maintain educational coherence throughout the document structure.

-### 2.2.5 Multi-Agent Systems for Curriculum Design
+### 2.3.5 Multi-Agent Systems for Curriculum Design

 Multi-agent systems offer promising approaches to educational content generation by modelling the collaborative nature of curriculum development processes.
 Research by Sun et al. (2024) with CurriculumAgents demonstrates how multiple specialised AI agents can work together to create comprehensive educational materials, with different agents responsible for content structure, pedagogical alignment, assessment integration, and quality assurance.
 This distributed approach mirrors the collaborative process typically used in human curriculum development.

 The coordination challenges in multi-agent educational systems provide important insights for automated content generation.
 Effective multi-agent educational systems require sophisticated coordination mechanisms to ensure consistency across different content components, maintain pedagogical coherence throughout the generation process, and integrate diverse educational perspectives without creating conflicting guidance.
 This research suggests that effective automated syllabus generation must incorporate coordination mechanisms that ensure all aspects of the generated content work together to support clear learning objectives.

-### 2.2.6 Natural Language Processing for Educational Applications
+### 2.3.6 Natural Language Processing for Educational Applications

 Natural language processing applications in educational contexts demonstrate both the potential and limitations of current AI approaches for educational content generation.
 Research by Zou et al. (2023) on educational text analysis shows how NLP models can be adapted to understand educational content structure, pedagogical relationships, and learning objective hierarchies.
 Their work reveals that educational text processing requires specialised understanding of domain-specific vocabulary, pedagogical relationships, and content organisation principles that differ significantly from general text processing tasks.

 The domain adaptation challenges in educational NLP highlight important considerations for automated syllabus generation.
 Standard language models require significant adaptation to effectively process and generate educational content, as educational text has unique structural and semantic properties that require specialised modelling approaches.
 Educational NLP systems require evaluation approaches that consider not only linguistic quality but also pedagogical appropriateness, educational coherence, and alignment with learning standards.

-### 2.2.7 Implications for Custom Neural Architecture Development
+### 2.3.7 Implications for Custom Neural Architecture Development

 The research on educational content generation reveals several critical requirements that inform the development of custom neural architectures for automated syllabus generation.
 The literature demonstrates that effective educational content generation requires specialised architectural components that can maintain pedagogical coherence, understand educational progression principles, and integrate domain-specific knowledge representations.
 These requirements suggest that custom neural architectures for syllabus generation must incorporate educational structure encoders, pedagogical attention mechanisms, and curriculum learning approaches that are specifically designed for educational content rather than general text generation.

 The domain adaptation challenges identified in educational AI research also highlight important design considerations for custom neural architectures.
 The literature shows that educational content has unique structural and semantic properties that require specialised modelling approaches, including understanding of pedagogical relationships, learning objective hierarchies, and educational progression principles.
 However, understanding how to effectively adapt general-purpose language models to capture these educational nuances requires examination of domain adaptation methodologies and their application to educational contexts.

-## 2.3 Domain Adaptation Methods
+## 2.4 Domain Adaptation Methods

 The educational content generation challenges identified in the previous section highlight the need for sophisticated domain adaptation approaches that can bridge the gap between general-purpose language models and educational domain requirements.
 This section examines current methods for adapting neural architectures to specialised domains and their specific applications to educational contexts.

 Domain adaptation represents a critical component in developing effective neural architectures for educational content generation, as general-purpose language models require specialisation to understand the unique structures, terminology, and pedagogical requirements of educational domains.

-### 2.3.1 Transfer Learning Principles for Educational Domains
+### 2.4.1 Transfer Learning Principles for Educational Domains

 Contemporary research on transfer learning provides sophisticated frameworks for adapting general language models to educational domains while preserving their broad linguistic capabilities (Weller et al., 2022).
 Recent advances in domain adaptation demonstrate how models can effectively balance general language understanding with specialised educational knowledge through carefully designed fine-tuning strategies.

 Critical to successful transfer learning in educational domains is determining optimal strategies for multi-task learning versus intermediate fine-tuning approaches.
 Weller et al. (2022) demonstrate that the choice between these approaches significantly impacts model performance in educational contexts, with multi-task learning showing particular promise for maintaining general capabilities while developing domain-specific competencies.
 Research indicates that aggressive domain-specific fine-tuning can lead to catastrophic forgetting of general language capabilities, while insufficient adaptation fails to capture the nuanced requirements of educational content generation.

-### 2.3.2 Educational Vocabulary and Terminology Adaptation
+### 2.4.2 Educational Vocabulary and Terminology Adaptation

 Educational vocabulary adaptation represents a critical component of domain adaptation for syllabus generation, as educational content relies heavily on specialised terminology, pedagogical concepts, and domain-specific jargon that may be underrepresented in general language model training data.
 Contemporary approaches to domain adaptation via reading comprehension (Cheng et al., 2024) demonstrate how large language models can be effectively adapted to educational domains through targeted exposure to educational texts and vocabulary.

 Specialised embedding techniques for educational vocabulary have shown significant promise, with educational word embeddings trained on domain-specific corpora demonstrating improved semantic understanding of pedagogical relationships.
 Recent research on educational text analysis shows substantial improvements in educational concept similarity tasks compared to general-purpose embeddings (Zou et al., 2023).

-### 2.3.3 Cross-Domain Generalization Challenges
+### 2.4.3 Cross-Domain Generalization Challenges

 Cross-domain generalization in educational content generation presents unique challenges that extend beyond traditional domain adaptation problems.
 Educational content must maintain pedagogical coherence while adapting to diverse subject matters, institutional contexts, and educational levels.
-Research indicates that models trained on specific educational domains often struggle to generalize to new subjects, with performance degradation of 30-50% when applied to previously unseen educational areas without additional fine-tuning.
+Research indicates that models trained on specific educational domains often struggle to generalise to new subjects, with performance degradation of 30-50% when applied to previously unseen educational areas without additional fine-tuning.

 Contemporary meta-learning approaches have emerged as promising solutions for educational domain adaptation, enabling models to learn adaptation strategies that can be rapidly applied to new educational contexts.
 These approaches focus on learning general principles of educational content organisation that transcend specific subject matters, allowing for more efficient adaptation to new domains with limited training data.
 Recent research on adaptive learning in education demonstrates how meta-learning models can achieve comparable performance to domain-specific models while requiring significantly less training data when adapting to new educational areas (Li et al., 2024).

-### 2.3.4 Domain-Specific Fine-Tuning Strategies
+### 2.4.4 Domain-Specific Fine-Tuning Strategies

 Domain-specific fine-tuning for educational content generation requires sophisticated strategies that address the unique challenges of educational text structure, terminology, and pedagogical coherence.
 Unlike general domain adaptation, educational fine-tuning must consider multiple layers of domain specificity including subject matter expertise, pedagogical methodology, and institutional requirements (Devlin et al., 2019).
 Recent advances in progressive fine-tuning demonstrate that staged adaptation approaches, beginning with general educational content before progressing to specific subjects, can achieve superior performance compared to single-stage fine-tuning methods.